 Christiana is a classically-trained opera singer who learned how to belt.
 The New York Times called Christiana Cole “top-notch.”
 Seen performing at: Playwrights Horizons, Ars Nova, City Center, 54 Below, Musical Theatre Factory, Queens Theatre, York Theatre, Labyrinth Theatre Company, O’Neill Theatre Center, Transport Group.
 Recently: “Rose Arbuthnot” in An Enchanted April (Off-Bway), “Big Alison” in Fun Home (TheatreSquared).

 Christiana is a studio singer for legendary composer Philip Glass.
 They are Tony-winner Joanna Gleason’s backup singer.
 They were featured on the soundtrack of hit film The Farewell, starring the rapper Awkwafina.
 Christiana is a winner of NPR’s The MOTH Story Slam, and was featured on The MOTH GrandSlam, where they told a story about a weird thing they did when they were 8.
-Christiana cantors four Masses a week at Divine Mercy Parish (Roman Catholic) in Williamsburg, Brooklyn (plus all the weddings and funerals).
+And for 8 years, Christiana was the head cantor at Divine Mercy Parish (Roman Catholic) in Williamsburg, Brooklyn.

 Christiana has taught voice lessons for fifteen years.
 In addition to their private studio, Christiana has been a guest lecturer at Columbia University, University of Lynchburg, and SUNY New Paltz, and on the voice faculty at the New York Film Academy Professional Conservatory of Musical Theater.
 They are hired by composers and producers as a consultant on vocal lines and general singing questions.
 They tutor aspiring writers and mentor aspiring voice teachers.
 They are available for script consultation.